 “The rise of the Online Recommendation Culture – Moms’ rapid embrace of social media translates into blogs, Facebook, and Twitter becoming the new ‘picket fence,’ where Moms connect with one another to make friends, hear trusted recommendations, and gain first-person perspective.”
 (Stacy DeBroff of Mom Central Consulting)

 Mobile is the way of the future to how we communicate across multiple channels to multiple people.
 To keep us interested there must be cutting edge, sophisticated social/mobile experiences and engagement that will keep us stimulated as well as incentives to keep increasing our usage of social media.

-Tagsaccessory app apple apps at&T beauty best buy celebrity Contests designer divas drive in heels facebook fashion fashion week FORD gadgets gifts giveaway holiday instagram ipad iphone lifestyle MBFW mercedes benz fashion week mobile new new york fashion week nyc NYFW samsung shoes shopping smartphone social media spring style tablet TECH technology travel twitter verizon verizon wireless Wild shoe Wednesday
+Tagsaccessory app apple apps at&T beauty best buy celebrity ces Contests designer divas drive in heels facebook fashion fashion week FORD gadgets gifts giveaway holiday instagram ipad iphone lifestyle MBFW mercedes benz fashion week mobile new new york fashion week nyc NYFW samsung shoes shopping smartphone social media style tablet TECH technology travel twitter verizon verizon wireless Wild shoe Wednesday